A multi-fidelity approach coupling parameter space reduction and non-intrusive POD with application to structural optimization of passenger ship hulls: Numerical results

 We consider an initial database of $300$ high-fidelity solutions, and we adopt a $5$-fold cross validation scheme in order to estimate the prediction errors for the stress tensor components.
-In \cref{fig:ironth_midship_truncation_ranks} we compare the mean relative $L^2$ errors of each component, obtained with GPR and NARGPAS interpolators for different POD truncation ranks.
+In \autoref{fig:ironth_midship_truncation_ranks} we compare the mean relative $L^2$ errors of each component, obtained with GPR and NARGPAS interpolators for different POD truncation ranks.
 The general trend is a reduction of the errors as the truncation rank increases, with NARGPAS achieving better error values than GPR especially for $\tau_{xy}$ with a $50\%$ reduction.

-In \cref{fig:ironth_midship_buckled_error}, we compare the distribution of the relative prediction errors on the number of buckled elements in each fold of the cross validation experiment.
+In \autoref{fig:ironth_midship_buckled_error}, we compare the distribution of the relative prediction errors on the number of buckled elements in each fold of the cross validation experiment.
 As expected from the stress tensor components prediction errors, NARGPAS outperforms GPR in every fold and achieves both lower maxima and lower spread, presenting a greater accumulation of the errors near $0$.
 The POD-NARGPAS approach in general provides better perfomance both in the approximation of the stress tensor field and to the derived quantities of interest related to the stability of the hull.
 The results regarding the number of yielded elements are not reported since already with the POD-GPR method the predictions are very close to the actual values and the differences are negligible.

-After constructing a reduced order model for every component of the stress tensor we can perform the Bayesian optimization described above.
-The truncation rank for the stress components is $21$.
-We emphasize that every parametric term in \cref{eq:ironth_obj_f}, except $m(\mupar)$, is predicted using the precomputed reduced order models.
+After constructing a reduced order model for every component of the stress tensor we can perform the Bayesian optimization described above. \RB{The truncation rank for the stress components is $21$, chosen by analyzing the singular values decay of the snapshot matrix and selecting the rank $r$ which manifests the last sharpest decrease between $r$ and $r+1$, among all the stress tensor components.
+The chosen rank results in a cumulative energy greater than $99.99$\%.} We emphasize that every parametric term in \autoref{eq:ironth_obj_f}, except $m(\mupar)$, is predicted using the precomputed reduced order models.
 In this way a single parameter evaluation takes approximately $1$ second.
 The term $m(\mupar)$ is computed exactly.
 For this case we set $N_{\text{max}}^y = 20$ and $N_{\text{max}}^b = 4000$.